mjpost/bibsearch/README.md

 - Automatic downloading of citations from their official repositories
 - Keyword-based search agianst entire entries
 - Automatic generation of a BibTeX file from LaTeX source

+Why you should use `bibsearch`:

+- You can stick to the command line where life is best
+- Get the official and most up-to-date citations
+- Easily open the PDFs by typing a single command
+- Integration with LaTeX builds means you never have to manually manage a paper's bibliography again
+- Bibsearch does not currently track your browsing history to sell you to advertisers

 ## Installation